fakecoinbase/simplensolidslashD9ZB93LES8/SUBMISSION.md

 - It is self-contained and does not rely on additional libraries
 - We have modified EOSIO/eos and EOSIO/eosio.cdt to support keccak256 and other cryptographic primitives natively
 - We have increased EOSIO/eos `maximum_call_depth` in order to accommodate the EVM call stack limit of 1024
-- The curve BN256 code is not optmized for production and could run significantly faster if optimized
+- The current curve BN256 code is not optmized for production and could run significantly faster if optimized

 Regarding the technical requirements: